 Step 7: Obtain Relevant Licenses and Certifications

-Depending on your location and the services you plan to offer, it may be necessary to obtain relevant licenses or certifications.
-For instance, if you intend to provide investment advice, you might need to hold a license as a financial advisor or a certified financial planner.
+Depending on your location and the services you plan to offer, it may be necessary to obtain relevant licenses or certifications to become a financial fitness coach.
+For instance, if you intend to provide investment financial advice, you might need to hold a license as a financial advisor or a certified financial planner.

 Step 8: Develop a Strong Online Presence